natrontech/docs/docs/access/teleport/db-pgadmin.md

-# Accessing PostgreSQL using the Teleport Connect Client
+# Accessing PostgreSQL using pgAdmin

-You can use the Teleport Connect client to access PostgreSQL Databases.
+You can use the Teleport Connect client to access PostgreSQL Databases using pgAdmin.

 ## Prerequisites